 Looking through bird books gave me ideas regarding the colors for these hummingbird cookies.
 Sketching out the design on graph paper helped me with these hummingbird cookies.

-Do you use this method?
+Do you use this method for decorating sugar cookies?
 Trace your cookie cutter on graph or regular paper.
 Use colored pencils or markers to fill in different sections until you reach a color palette and design you love.